 Musegg Wall is a Must-See (Here are the Five Reasons Why)

 Similar to the Lion Monument, Musegg Wall is another free attraction in Lucerne that contributes to the city’s beauty.
 It’s one of my favorites because it offers a unique travel experience in Lucerne… like time-traveling back to the Medieval Ages.
+Dating back to 1370, Musegg Wall is one of the most intact medieval walls remaining in Switzerland.
+In fact, it’s the longest city wall preserved in one piece in the country!

 Like Lauterbrunnen in the Jungfrau Region, Musegg Wall remind me of my favorite fantasy novel movies like LOTR.
 It looks magical.
 From the foot of the wall to the top of the tower, this landmark is a breathtaking sight.
+And if you’re interested in old-world architecture, you’d love this wall for its towers — they have various styles.
+For example, one has a twisted roof, while another is decorated with a clock and murals.

 Overall, Musegg Wall is a beautiful destination you wouldn’t want to miss on a walking tour of Lucerne.
 I highly recommend adding it to your itinerary, whether you’re planning a 1-day visit, a 2-day stay, or a 3-day journey in Lucerne.
 If you’re not yet familiar with Musegg Wall, let me provide five reasons why it’s a must-see.